BitDistort/BitDistort-trump-merch-abandon-cart/README.md

 Note: Errors displaying a navigation issue or a page not loading are normal, and the script will most likely reconfigure itself.
 Still, I'd like for these problems to go away, so feel free to drop an Issue on GitHub.
 Errors that stop the entire process are URGENT and should be reported ASAP.

-Note: Shopify may often block bots from reaching the checkout, usually temperary.
+Note: Shopify may often block bots from reaching the checkout, usually because the cart has been repeatedly abandoned too quickly.
+I recommend filling up larger carts and then abandoning.

 ### Metrics